tomarrell/blog/posts/healthy_teams.md

 Arguing is a skill, it needs to be learned.
 The ability to convey how you came to a conclusion in a clear manner is incredibly hard, but incredibly necessary when working with other people.
 It's normal to struggle initially, as I did, however with persistence you can learn it just like anything else.

-A side-effect of improving communication from more experienced engineers is the faster progression of those with less experience.
+A side effect of improving communication from more experienced engineers is the faster progression of those with less experience.
 Take for example a junior who is part of a team where the experienced developers explain why they should choose a particular database.
 Quite obviously, that junior is going to come away with a lot more context than one where that wasn't the case.

 This helps the junior progress faster in their career while feeling like they are meaningfully contributing to the success of the team.